bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 1. Assume zero existing knowledge of Bevy.
 2. Begin with a initial high-level explanation of what we're trying to build.
 3. Introduce commented code first, then explain what each of the critical terms means as they come up.
-4. Be broken into compilable, playable sections: one per page of the guide.
+4. Be broken into compilable, playable sections; one per page of the guide.
 5. Gradually refactor the code to add more functionality.
 6. End with a list of suggestions (with appropriate links) on how you could extend the game in interesting ways.